Last Updated on October 15, 2021 by Danny

 See the Best Drum Throne Reviews – 2021

 Professional users love this product and praise its support tremendously.
-The whole design allows it to be very stable and highly durable; you will not be replacing this seat for many years.
+The whole design of this heavy duty throne allows it to be very stable and highly durable; you will not be replacing this seat for many years.
 DW also sells a backrest that you can attach to this seat separately.

 It comes with a five-year warranty, but the warranty does not cover the soft bits.
 The hydraulic height adjustment is one the smoothest mechanism there is.

-Overall, if you are a professional with money to spend, this is the seat for you.
-Its heavy-duty construction combined with optimal comfort makes it irresistible.
+Overall, if you are a professional with money to spend, this is the great drum throne for you.
+Its heavy duty construction combined with optimal comfort makes it irresistible.

 The Gibraltar 9608MB is one of the few models in the market that comes with a backrest built-in.
 If you need a backrest, you should consider this as it is one of the best drum thrones with a backrest.
 It gives you great spinal and lumbar support.
 While it is expensive, its features and build quality is worth it.